GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Can be used once or twice daily:

-Arbutin is milder than hydroquinone: While Hydroquinone reduces the number of cells that produce pigmentation and melanin, arbutin inhibits the enzymes that stimulate pigment-producing cells.
+Arbutin is milder than Hydroquinone: While Hydroquinone reduces the number of cells that produce pigmentation and melanin, arbutin inhibits the enzymes that stimulate pigment-producing cells.

 Arbutin can help fade acne scars: